A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Thin-section microscopy: experimental setup, pre-processing pipeline, and preliminary results

-To compare the regions under the two different exposure levels, we need to filter out the effects of possible confounders. \bch An important source of information provided by our data is the multi-resolution, hierarchical organization of the brain regions.
+To compare the regions under the two different exposure levels, we need to adjust for the effects of possible confounders.
+An important source of information provided by our data is the multi-resolution, hierarchical organization of the brain regions.
 Each neuron is assigned to a terminal region, and different terminal regions are connected to a shared, higher-level parent region.
 This mechanism goes on until all the regions are assigned to a common region, called \emph{root}.
-We refer to the parent region of a neuron $c$ (i.e., its closest ancestor) as $\textrm{PID}(c)$.
-We aim to remove the potential distortion in the intensity given by specific mouse effects and the possible influence of parent areas.
-In fact, certain areas may have higher intensity because of the dimension and overall intensity of their parents, which in turn may blur the activation measures. \ech Therefore, we regress the variable \texttt{iov} on all possible interactions between the mouse identifiers and the ancestor identifiers.
-We denote the resulting residual for each neuron as $r_c$.
-To take into account the frequency of the neurons, we multiply $r_c$ by the density of neurons per unit of parent volume.
-This way, we obtain a new variable of interest: $ \tilde{r}_c = r_c \times \frac{n_{\textrm{PID}(c)}}{\textrm{Vol}_{\textrm{PID}(c)}}$.
-Finally, we filter out all the brain regions that contain less than 15 neurons.
-A total of $n=281$ regions remain in our analysis after this pre-processing.
+We aim to remove the potential distortion in the intensity given by specific mouse effects and the possible influence of parent areas (i.e., the closest ancestors).
+In fact, certain areas may have higher intensity because of the dimension and overall intensity of their parents, which in turn may blur the activation measures.
+Therefore, we regress the variable \texttt{iov} on all possible interactions between the mouse identifiers and the ancestor identifiers.
+We denote the resulting residual for each neuron as $r_{i,c}$, highlighting the membership of the cell $c$ to the brain region $i$.
+Let $m_i$ indicate the number of cells found in brain region $i$, with $i=1,\ldots,n$.
+To take into account the frequency distribution of the neurons, we multiply $r_{i,c}$ by the density of neurons per unit of parent volume.
+This way, we obtain a new variable of interest: $ \tilde{r}_{i,c} = r_{i,c} \times m^*_{i}/\textrm{Vol}^*_{i}$, where with $m^*_{i}$ and $\textrm{Vol}^*_{i}$ we indicate the frequency of cells and the volume of the parent of region $i$, respectively.
+Finally, we retain all brain regions with at least 15 ($m_i\geq 15$) neurons, leaving $n=281$ regions for our analysis.